bibymaths/phoskintime/config/README.md

 - **Scoring Function:**
   The composite scoring function in `config.py` can be tuned by modifying the weights (`ALPHA_WEIGHT`, `BETA_WEIGHT`, etc.) to reflect the priorities of your analysis.

----

-## Conclusion

-The config module is a central piece of the PhosKinTime package.
-It consolidates all global settings, paths, and logging configurations, ensuring consistency and ease of modification.
-By managing command-line arguments, logging, and constant definitions in one place, it simplifies the deployment and customization of the entire package.

-For further details or modifications, refer to the source code files in the config module:
-- `constants.py`
-- `config.py`
-- `logconf.py`

-This modular approach allows users to quickly adapt the package to different datasets, modeling scenarios, or computational environments.